Wall Heath: Village services

 The village contains numerous outlets providing varied services; including a Co-op supermarket, Boots Local Pharmacy, a podiatrist and a private dental surgery.
-There are three public houses, two Indian restaurants, two Chinese take-aways, a Chinese restaurant, a pizza delivery/take-away, two Fish & Chip Shops, a cafe and a catering company.
+There are three public houses, two Indian restaurants, two Chinese take-aways, a Chinese restaurant, a pizza delivery/take-away, a Fish & Chip Shop, a cafe and a catering company.
 Nearby Stallings Lane is home to a branch of Lidl and Morrisons, the latter originally opening as Safeway in 1979, as well as a small parade of local shops.
 There was, until recently, a small public library, which was closed by Dudley Metropolitan Borough Council for economic reasons.
 The local authority states that the money from the closure of Wall Heath Library and four other Dudley libraries will be used for a £2.3 million scheme to update services in the borough.
 The nearest Library is the Kingswinford Library.
 The other libraries in the borough which fell victim of the council policy were Quarry Bank, Amblecote, Dudley Wood and Woodside.

 There are two allotments in the village and three public parks located in the village.
 One is accessible from Albion Street and two are accessible from High Street.

 Located in Wall Heath is Holbeche House, which is where the flight of the gunpowder plotters ended.
 The building is now a private care home for the elderly although it is currently closed.
 There is also a Dudley MBC shelter, The Gables, located in the village.